oralc/BEV-DriveTrain-Control-System/README.md

 # Control_Systems_of_BEV_Drive_Train-
-I developed a Simulink model of the driveline&amp;vehicle and a controls model of a simplified BEV, controling the motor in such a way to drive the WLTP cycle properly by using PID controller of motor torque.
+Developed a Simulink model for a simplified BEV drivetrain, utilizing a PID controller to regulate motor torque and accurately drive the WLTP cycle

+>> Simulink Version: 2022b